janithh/rust_exercises/README.md

 0.10.0 - Exercise 7 : Has a deadline been reached ?

-0.11.0 - Convert between Celcius and Fahrenheit
+0.11.0 - Exercise 8 : Convert between Celcius and Fahrenheit